FatemaAlawadhi/mp-1/README.md

-# Satellite Image Enhancement and Copper Detection
+# Satellite Image Enhancement and Carbon Detection

-This project focuses on enhancing satellite imagery and detecting copper-rich areas using advanced image processing techniques.
+This project focuses on enhancing satellite imagery and detecting Carbon-rich areas using advanced image processing techniques.

 ## Project Structure
 ```